sapatevaibhav/Flutter_Notes/readme.md

 Notes taken by me during learning Flutter...

+## Why Flutter?
+- Most frameworks use native frameworks. but flutter uses its own rendering engine to draw the widgets on the canvas which is our screen

 To work with column
 - main axis will be vertical
 - cross axis will be horizontal